Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

 • Key warnings: Jetstar flights can be quite cheap.
 While their business class is much more expensive than their economy class fares, it's worth comparing to cash fares to be sure you're getting a decent value.

-• The short story: While the award cost here is substantially higher than others included in this sweet-spot post, it may be worth it to those who really want an indulgently long experience in Emirates business class.
+• The short story: While the award cost here is substantially higher than most others, it may be worth it to those who really want an indulgently long experience in Emirates business class.
 It is possible to spend upwards of ~30 hours in A380 business class by routing via Dubai (note that some US cities have 777 service, which is likely angled in business class).

 • Miles required: 159,000 miles one-way in business class between North American cities and those cities served by Emirates in Australia and New Zealand.